 Volkswagen T-Roc review - Engines, performance and drive

 Engine choice is broad, while the T-Roc provides a spirited drive without being uncomfortable.
-It’s an ideal, fun, urban runaround
+It’s an ideal urban runaround

-As part of VW’s push to get more emotion into its range, the T-Roc is a fun car to drive.
+As part of VW’s push to get more emotion into its range, the T-Roc is one of the more fun small SUVs from behind the wheel.
 The steering is quick to react and responsive on the move, there’s plenty of grip on offer, while the chassis provides a good blend of control and comfort.